Chriiiiiss/asteroid-game/README.md

 ## Contributing

 Feel free to fork this project and submit pull requests for improvements such as:
-- Score system
-- Power-ups
+- Power-ups and bonuses
-- Sound effects
+- Sound effects and background music
-- Multiple lives
+- High score persistence
 - Increasing difficulty levels
+- Special weapons or abilities

 ## 📝 License